Our monuments

 Monument to Charles Marquis Cornwallis (1738-1805), by J.C.F.
 Rossi, 1811 (Ref.
 No. 2490).

-The Monuments
+The monuments

 In churches and cathedrals, a ‘monument’ is a memorial to a person who has died.
 Our Cathedral houses over 500 monuments – from dramatic marble statues and imposing tombs to smaller carvings and statues.

-These monuments were destroyed in the Great Fire.
-The only remaining complete effigy from before the fire is the statue of John Donne, which can be found in the Dean’s Aisle.
+Before the Great Fire of London in 1666, Old St Paul’s was the burial place of many soldiers, diplomats, royalty and courtiers, as well as Bishops, Deans and Mayors of London.
+The only remaining complete monument from before the fire is the statue of John Donne, poet, writer, cleric and former Dean, which can be found in the Dean’s Aisle.

 Monument to Florence Nightingale (1820-1910), red and white marble and alabaster by G. A. Walker, 1916.

-The context of our monuments
+The monuments today

 Book: Monuments of St Paul's Cathedral